 1. Determine What Material to Use

 Determine what top dressing material you should use.
 Compost and Screened Loam with Organics are ideal choices if you’re seeding or trying to improve soil conditions.
-Sand is the ideal choice if you’re just trying to smooth out bumpy areas.
+Sand is the ideal choice if you’re just trying to smooth out small bumpy areas.